CNC engraving and laser engraving are subtractive manufacturing technologies. They remove material to create grooves in desired shapes and patterns.

 Depending on the hardness and the density of the material to be worked on, the appropriate mill attachment for the CNC engraver can be used.

-The type of laser should be chosen according to the material to be worked on, eg. when working on non-metals, CO2 lasers are the best choice, whereas fiber lasers work best on metals.
+The type of laser should be chosen according to the material to be worked on, eg. when working on non-metals, CO2 lasers are the best choice, whereas fiber lasers work best for laser cutting and engraving metals.

 Materials, such as PVC and vinyl, emit harmful fumes when vaporized, and are therefore not recommended for laser engraving.